pbelmann/docker-monitoring/README.md

   * X-Axis: Time

 ##### CPU Usage:
-  * Y-Axis: Derivivation of Cumulative CPU usage of a time span.
+  * Y-Axis: Derivation of cumulative CPU usage of a time span.
   * X-Axis: Time

 In order to get the output formatted in "number of cores" like in cadvisor, the value must be: `derivate(cpu_cumulative_usage) /1000000000/number of cores`